grafana/tempo/docs/sources/tempo/configuration/_index.md

             # Optional.
 Default is 0 (disabled)
             # Example: "hedge_requests_at: 500ms"
             # If set to a non-zero value a second request will be issued at the provided duration.
 Recommended to
-            # be set to p99 of Axure Blog Storage requests to reduce long tail latency.
+            # be set to p99 of Azure Block Storage requests to reduce long tail latency.
 This setting is most impactful when
             # used with queriers and has minimal to no impact on other pieces.
             [hedge_requests_at: <duration>]